lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 --

-You will have to answer some questions in a case by case basis:

--   Is it a bug?
+1. Is it a bug?
--   Does it make sense without a tenant?
+2. Does the operation make sense without a tenant?
--   Does it imply all tenants are targeted?
+3. Does the lack of a tenant imply that all tenants are targeted?

 ---